 - Office: Darwin 116H.
 Office hours are on the SSU CS website.

-- RTP Index: members of my committee can access my RTP files (sign-on req'd).
+- RTP Index: members of my committee can access my RTP files.

-- Art collection: my students are very talented.
+- The Fridge: my students are very talented.

 - Archive: all notes on this site.

 I recently completed a summer writing program supported by the IntroCS POGIL Project (NSF Award 1626765).
 It was the most productive writing programs I have ever encountered, in part due to the summer-long duration and its responsive mentorship and review teams.

 The results of that work have been released as a special edition of the POGIL Activity Clearinghouse: PAC Vol. 3, No. 4.
 Five of my activities were accepted through peer review into the issue.
 (Again, it was a very productive writing program!)

 I am delighted to have an activity accepted into the CSU QLT's QuARRY (Quality Assurance Resource Repository).